-My second novella, In the Sweep of the Bay, will be published by Louise Walters Books in September 2020.
+My second novella, In the Sweep of the Bay, will be published by Louise Walters Books on 23 November, 2020.

-My collection of short stories, The Garden of Earthly Delights, inspired by the fantastical pictures of the Dutch artist Hieronymus Bosch, and for which I was mentored by the novelist and short story writer Catherine Merriman courtesy of Literature Wales, will be published by Retreat West Books in early 2021.
+I have also completed a collection of short stories, The Garden of Earthly Delights, inspired by the fantastical pictures of the Dutch artist Hieronymus Bosch, for which I was mentored by the novelist and short story writer Catherine Merriman courtesy of Literature Wales.

-I’m now working on a novel set in Kathmandu and Wales in the aftermath of an earthquake, and I also have a longer-term plan to write a book based on the life of my Auntie Phyllis, who was a famous circus artiste.
+Current projects include a novel set in Kathmandu and Wales in the aftermath of an earthquake, and a book based on the life of my Auntie Phyllis, who was a famous circus artiste.

 I often use pictures to inspire my writing and I take a photograph every day, which you can see here.